The Best 6 Cherry Trees In Texas: How To Plant And Ideal Types

 6. Use a bit of fertilizer at the base and water it so that it soaks into the ground.
 The fertilizer you choose depends on your region in Texas.
 Ask your local garden center for the best product.

-What Other Fruit Trees Grow Well In Texas?
+What Other Fruit Trees Grow Well in Texas?

 Texas has a diverse growing climate, and some fruit trees do well in northern regions, while others flourish in warmer southern areas.
+These trees are suitable for growing in Texas:

 • Pomegranates